-The second part of the transformation process takes the inefficient MIG and uses a greedy algorithm (see Appendix A) to apply a series of transformations that identifies how to consolidate multiple MAJ primitives into a smaller number of MAJ primitives with identical functionality.
+The second part of the transformation process takes the inefficient MIG and uses a greedy algorithm (see the definitive version of our paper [49]) to apply a series of transformations that identifies how to consolidate multiple MAJ primitives into a smaller number of MAJ primitives with identical functionality.
 This yields a smaller MIG, which in turn requires fewer logic primitives to perform the same operation that the unoptimized MIG (and, thus, the input AOIG) performs.
 Fig. 5a shows the optimized MIG produced by the transformation process for a full addition operation.